Rithvik85/PriceBox_expand_project2/README.md

-🧩 Interactive Bundle Selector
+Interactive Bundle Selector
-This project is a responsive, mobile-friendly interactive bundle selector UI built with HTML, CSS, and Vanilla JavaScript, based on the provided Figma design and Loom video.
+This project is a responsive, mobile-friendly interactive bundle selector UI built with HTML, CSS, and Vanilla JavaScript

-📋 Features
+Features
-✅ Fully responsive layout (mobile-first)
+Fully responsive layout (mobile-first)

-✅ Interactive selection of bundle boxes (1, 2, or 3 Pairs)
+Interactive selection of bundle boxes (1, 2, or 3 Pairs)

-✅ Expanding content on selection showing dropdowns for Size and Colour
+Expanding content on selection showing dropdowns for Size and Colour

-✅ Hover effects and smooth transitions
+Hover effects and smooth transitions

-✅ Custom design with no external CSS/JS frameworks
+Custom design with no external CSS/JS frameworks

-📁 Files
+Files
 index.html: Main file containing all the HTML, CSS, and JavaScript.

-🚀 How to Use
+How to Use
 Open index.html in any browser.

 Click on any box to expand it and view the dropdowns.